-- Improve our customer onboarding: send relevant messaging to customers at the right cadence to ensure that they complete key milestones within their free trial.
+1. Improve our customer onboarding: send relevant messaging to customers at the right cadence to ensure that they complete key milestones within their freemium experience.

-- Help more users upload videos in their free trial - The number of uploaded videos per user is the main metric for defining an improved onboarding experience.
+2. Help more users upload videos - The number of uploaded videos per user is the main metric for defining an improved onboarding experience, it's a key "aha moment".
 After all, without any videos hosted on the platform, it is impossible to get value from the product.

 The next step in creating the journey map is to understand the customer at the center of the journey map.

 Remember, your customer journey map is not a one-size-fits-all experience that applies to your entire customer base.
 Likewise, even within the same customer or user segment, there are individual paths from start to finish.

 However, the potential impact of a customer journey map is directly related to how deeply you understand your customer.